dell/dell-terraform-providers/docs/CONTRIBUTING.md

 ### Commit message format

-Terraform provider for Dell PowerFlex uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
+Terraform provider for Dell uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Pull requests